adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

 ## Known Issues
-- The first time you start Live's transport, if the playhead is not at the beginning (time 0) the sequencer will not start
+- The first time you start Live's transport, if the playhead is not at the beginning (time 0) the sequencer will not start (fixed for upcoming v1.1).
 - Sometimes the Launchpad button LEDs get stuck when changing values or displaying the active step on the grid.
 - Redoing a change to pattern steps doesn't work